Seteeri/Particle/README.md

 The hierarchial structure is a direct consequence of the underlying Lisp data, which is a graph, or more specifically a tree; manifesting in a natural UI.

+Particle separates the representation from the data ("presentation-based"), allowing arbitrary representations beyond conventional strings - this aspect is not new.
+The crucial feature that enables Particle is rather than view text and images as distinct types on both the semantic and data level, text is considered equal to images.
+Another way of thinking about text is they are simply glyphs, icons - symbols, and likewise conventional GUIs use the same concept and people think about them the same way when interacting.

-This idea is then further extended to create arbitrary representations for arbitrary data (presentation model) while maintaining the same underlying operations, or interface if you will, no matter the level of abstractions composed.
+This idea is then further extended to create arbitrary representations for arbitrary data while maintaining the same underlying operations, or interface if you will, no matter the level of abstractions composed.

 # Goals